PeterWANGHK/BEV-RiskField/logbook/readme.md

 ### 1. **Gradient-Based Field Driving Policy**

-If your field is a vector field (as in GVF or potential fields), you can:
+If the modeled field is a vector field (as in GVF or potential fields), you can:

 * Interpret the **negative gradient direction as the desired movement** (analogous to force or utility gradient).
 * Use this as a **prior or shaping reward** in RL agents (SAC, PPO).